Density of positive closed currents, a theory of non-generic intersections: Currents on projective fibrations

 \section{Currents on projective fibrations}

 In this section we discuss positive closed currents on fibrations over a complex manifold with projective spaces as fibers.
-These currents will appear as a kind of derivative in the normal direction, along a submanifold, of a positive closed current on a K\"ahler manifold.
+These currents will appear as a kind of derivative in the normal directions along a submanifold, of a positive closed current on a K\"ahler manifold.
+Some notions and results can be extended without difficulty to general fibrations where the fibers are not necessarily projective spaces.

 Let $V$ be a K\"ahler manifold of dimension $l$, not necessarily compact, and let $\omega_V$ be a K\"ahler form on $V$.
 Let $E$ be a holomorphic vector bundle of rank $r$ over $V$ and denote by $\P(E)$ its projectivization.
 The complex manifold $\P(E)$ is of dimension $l+r-1$.
 Denote by $\pi:\P(E)\to V$ the canonical projection.
 The map $\pi$ defines a regular fibration over $V$ with $\P^{r-1}$ fibers.